 Letting go is so important.
 Realizing that you can’t control every little detail of your life.
 Those people who look like they have their whole lives planned out?
 They don’t.
 It’s impossible.
 And anyway, if it were possible, where is the fun in that?
 There is always something better than you could imagine, and if you don’t open yourself up to experience that opportunity, you never will.
 It’s about being fearless.
 Letting go of everything that holds you back so that you can have the world.

 Lauren is a prime example that you don’t need to be established to go out into the world.
 You can be young and broke but still manage to save enough for a trip around the world.
 She also shows that, as a young female, many of your fears are overblown, and you will manage to be okay using the same common sense you did back home.

 Become the Next Success Story

 One of my favorite parts about this job is hearing people’s travel stories.
 They inspire me, but more importantly, they also inspire you.
-I travel a certain way but there are many ways to fund your trips and travel the world and I hope these stories show you that there is more than one way to travel and that is within your grasp to reach your travel goals.
+I travel a certain way, but there are many ways to fund your trips and travel the world.
+I hope these stories show you that there is more than one way to travel and that it is within your grasp to reach your travel goals.
 Here are more examples of people who found a way to pay for their adventure around the world:

 - How Michael saved $14k in six months making $9 per hour

 - Why Trish sold everything she owned to travel